Bill to ban some LGBTQ+ medical care hears fiery testimony, protests - NewsBreak

 Helena Kerschner, 23, of Cincinnati, also testified in support of HB 454.
 As a teen, she believed she was transgender and sought gender-affirming care at the suggestion of her school counselor.

-She said she began hormone replacement therapy at the age of 18, but eventually came to the realization that she was not transgender.Ohio lawmakers propose bill to expunge eviction records
+She said she began hormone replacement therapy at the age of 18 but eventually came to the realization that she was not transgender.Warren police investigating shooting of woman

 “I started skipping testosterone injections because they made me so anxious, so I was only injecting once or twice a month,” she said.
 “With this, my ‘episodes’ dramatically decreased.”